rrockfield/travixTest/README.md

 # Solution:

-NOTE: More than 90 min. were used to deliver this test, due to many interruptions and obligations.

 In order to add more suppliers the following steps should be followed:

 1. Create a new package with the provider's naming convention in the com.travix.medusa.busyfights.provider package, and use this package for including all of the files related to that provider.